 Are you one of those people who is shocked every year at how much they owe in taxes and has to scramble to get the tax bill paid?
 Do ‘unexpected’ expenses throw your business finances into a tailspin?
 Planning and mindset also play a big role in how you handle taxes and ‘unexpected’ expenses.

 Here’s the hard truth.
-There are two things in life that are certain: death and taxes.
+We’ve all heard the saying that there are two things in life that are certain: death and taxes.
 The other thing that’s certain is that stuff happens.
-Calling unexpected expenses unexpected is a just a way of making ourselves feel better when we didn’t plan ahead.
+Calling unexpected expenses unexpected may make us feel better when we didn’t plan ahead, but better money management can help us be prepared for what the future might hold.
 We can’t foresee every possible scenario of what could come up, but we can be setting money aside for anything that does – because we know something will.
-If you don’t see yourself as a planner or a saver, you need to change that mindset for you and your business to succeed.
+If you don’t see yourself as a planner or a saver, shifting that mindset will increase the potential for you and your business to succeed.

 When you look at money management from a mindset and planning perspective, it’s easy to see how some simple shifts could drastically change things for the better.
 Money management may be one of the biggest struggles business owners face, but it doesn’t have to be.
-It’s as simple as setting priorities, dividing revenues into percentages, allocating money to specific accounts, and planning for the future.
+It’s as simple as setting priorities, having a system in place for managing the revenue you have coming in, and planning for the future.